ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+ingress (act of entering), egress used for traffic

+C is good as in the beginning you always want the results.
+In the end all you want is control (writing OS instead of libc will also allow for more powerful API)

+TODO: with multithreading, be aware of cache byte line invalidation (which is an action of cache coherency)

 compiler assumes will not go into undefined behaviour. so anything that puts in UB state is considered unreachable (so x/0 is akin to `__builtin_unreachable()`)? u16 will be promoted to i32 if it fits (bugs with comparison)